 The article says that because there are only so many hours in the school day, one consequence of increasing instruction in the STEM areas has been to decrease instructional time in stand-alone arts classes.
 Tight budgets and high-stakes testing in reading and mathematics have furthered the trend, it says.
 But the article also says that the thorough study and application of the scientific, technical, and mathematical principles embodied in the STEM subjects require skills that can be significantly enhanced by training in arts-related areas.

-Sousa and Pilecki’s observances chime with Lopez’ thoughts about 21st century skill sets and tomorrow’s workforce.
-“When you look at what needs to be done professionally nowadays, you need to be able to discuss, justify your opinion, work in a team and problem solve – that involves inquiry.
+Sousa and Pilecki’s observances chime with Lopez’s thoughts about 21st-century skill sets and tomorrow’s workforce.
+“When you look at what needs to be done professionally nowadays, you need to be able to discuss, justify your opinion, work in a team, and problem solve – that involves inquiry.
 And to compete on the global level, we have to be innovative,” Lopez says.
 “But our current education model was not set up for our current day and age of innovation; it was created to meet the needs of industrialization – it was set up to teach people how to be factory workers.
 And that’s got to shift.”

 Shifting Focus to Innovation

 Badger knew education needed a shift, too; his daughters were examples of Sousa and Pilecki’s observations.
 Badger visited his daughter’s classrooms frequently and could relate to their challenges as dyslexics.
 “I did badly in school.
 And my psyche was damaged by that failure,” he recalls.
 “Experiencing daily failure as an elementary child has lasting ramifications.
 I dreaded subjects like math, but the arts and sports kept me going at school.”